The 5 Relationship Types and 2 To Get Rid Of

 The Only Love Relationship

-OK, maybe I should remove the word ‘Only’.
+OK, maybe I should remove the word ‘only’.
 Truth be told, life offers us up a variety of true lovers that could be with us for a season or a lifetime.

 True Love doesn’t necessarily need to be Lifetime Eternal Love.